amaldevelops/mini-message-board/README.md

 # NodeJs and Express based Mini Message Board

 Welcome to the Mini Message Board project!
 This interactive web application allows users to post and view messages.
-Built using Express.js and EJS, this project demonstrates key concepts in building server-side web applications.
+Built using Express.js, PostgreSQL and EJS, this project demonstrates key concepts in building server-side web applications.

 ## Live Demo